-Child Abuse Defense Lawyer in Denton, Little Elm, Lewisville, and Flower Mound, TX
+Child Abuse Defense Lawyer in Denton, Frisco, Lewisville, Flower Mound, TX

 Were you charged with child abuse in Denton County, or any of the surrounding areas in Texas, including Argyle, Aubrey, Carrollton, Denton, Flower Mound, Frisco, Justin, Krum, Lake Dallas, Lewisville, Little Elm, Pilot Point, Ponder, Roanoke, Sanger, or The Colony, contact The Law Offices of Richard C. McConathy.

 Attorney Richard McConathy is experienced in defending domestic violence allegations and will make every effort to help you achieve the most desirable outcome for your particular situation.
 Contact the Law Offices of Richard C. McConathy for a consultation at (940) 222-8004 about your child abuse allegations.